flexera-public/right_st/README.md

 right_st rightscript upload [<flags>] <path>...
   Upload a RightScript
   Flags:
-    -f, --force: Force upload of RightScript despite lack of Metadata comments -x, --prefix: Append a prefix to RightScript's name when uploading.
-For creating dev/test versions of scripts.
+    -f, --force:  Force upload of RightScript despite lack of Metadata comments -x, --prefix <prefix>: Create dev/test version by adding prefix to name of all RightScripts uploaded
+    -D, --delete: Delete dev/test ServerTemplates and RightScripts with a prefix

 right_st rightscript download <name|href|id> [<path>]
   Download a RightScript to a file.
 Metadata comments will automatically be